Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 Querying the build graph
 ------------------------

-The build graph defines how to tell whether a thunk needs recompilation, and the entry point to update the thunk.
-But running the thunk is not always what you want; sometimes you only want to know what would be run.
+The build graph defines how to tell whether a task needs recompilation, and the entry point to update the task.
+But running the task is not always what you want; sometimes you only want to know what would be run.

 ‘-n’
 ‘--dry-run’

     “No-exec”.
-Print the thunks that would normally execute to make the targets up to date, but don't actually execute them or modify the filesystem.
+Print the tasks that would normally execute to make the targets up to date, but don't actually execute them or modify the filesystem.
 This is implemented by processing the output from the simulation; certain to execute, likely to execute, certain to substitute, likely to execute but possible to substitute, likely to be skipped.
-This flag is useful for finding out which thunks Cot thinks are necessary without actually doing them.
+This flag is useful for finding out which tasks Cot thinks are necessary without actually doing them.

 ‘-q’
 ‘--question’

     “Question mode”.
 Silently check whether the targets are up to date.
 Do not run any recipes, or print anything; just return an exit status code that is zero if the specified targets are already up to date, one if any updating is required, or two if an error is encountered.
-This is implemented by running as normal but aborting if a thunk is actually executed.
+This is implemented by running as normal but aborting if a task is actually executed.

 Forcing/avoiding recompilation
 ------------------------------